Fluidity (video game): Development

 The idea of a physics-based 'water game' was originally conceived in 2005, shortly after the formation of Curve Studios.
 During a development interview, design director Jonathan Biddle discussed the concept in these terms: "Water is so universal...The basics of freezing water to make ice and boiling it to make steam are things that no one needs explaining to them.
 We thought that all of these elements could be brought together to make a great game with really unique mechanics, and when we saw the Wii Remote, we instantly saw how it could be done".

 As the studio was busy with other projects, development on Fluidity did not begin until after the 2008 Game Developers Conference.
 During the convention, Curve Studios met with Masa Miyazaki and Azusa Tajima, two producers from Nintendo, who signed a publishing agreement following a pitch of the game idea.

 Biddle described that the Wii Remote was a natural fit for Fluidity, although he did explain that there had been difficulties in fine-tuning the responsiveness of the controls, particularly the jumping mechanism.
 Elsewhere, he cites the images in airline safety brochures as the inspiration for the visual style of the game.

 The music and sound FX for Fluidity were created by Richard Jacques, Allister Brimble, and Anthony Putson.

 Reception

-Fluidity garnered a largely positive critical reception, receiving an aggregated score of 86/100 on Metacritic.
-Edge gave the game a score of 8/10, praising the simple idea behind the game and the fun it provides.
-IGN gave it an 8.5/10.
-GameSpot also gave it an 8.5/10, with praise going to the charming graphics, superb level design and great additional features.
+Fluidity received "generally favorable reviews" according to the review aggregation website Metacritic.
+Edge praised the simple idea behind the game and the fun it provides.

 Nintendo World Report presented Fluidity with the award for 'WiiWare Game of the Year' for 2010.